After Texas attack, a look at other US school shootings

-Authorities say an attack at a high school in Santa Fe, Texas, on Friday killed several people, including students, and that two people were detained.
+Authorities say a teenager killed 10 people and wounded 10 others, most of them students, in a mass shooting at his high school in Santa Fe, Texas, about 30 miles southeast of Houston.
+The suspected assailant, 17-year-old Dimitrios Pagourtzis, was taken into custody and was being held on a capital murder charge.
 Here's a look at some recent U.S. school shootings and some of the deadliest of years past:

 — Feb.
 14, 2018: Authorities say a former student killed 17 people, including 14 children and three staff members, at Marjory Stoneman Douglas High School in Parkland, Florida.
 Nikolas Cruz, 19, faces 17 counts of first-degree murder in the attack, which sparked student walkouts throughout the country calling for tougher gun restrictions.